Lulliter/cv_ENG_ITA/README.md

+---
+---
+---

 # Purpose

 In this this R project I my CV/resume following Mitchell O'Hara-Wild's [R package `vitae`](https://github.com/mitchelloharawild/vitae) ("awwsome"" template define in LATEX in `awesome-cv.cls` )

 I have 4 versions:

-+ Long, in Italian
+-   Long, in Italian
-+ Long, in English
+-   Long, in English
-+ Short, in Italian
+-   Short, in Italian (in progress)
-+ Short, in English
+-   Short, in English (in progress)

 ## NOTES / TO DOs

- -   a major "gotcha" was the possibility to insert Publications & Talks exploiting my **Zotero** collections in the `....bib` format that can be entered directly via the function `vitae::bibliography_entries`.
-All the other information is saved in `./data/*data_Lula.R*.csv`
+-   :white_check_mark: A major "gotcha" was the possibility to insert Publications & Talks exploiting my **Zotero** collections in the `....bib` format that can be entered directly via the function `vitae::bibliography_entries`.
-    -   (\*) When exporting from Zotero better to select BetterBibLaTeX
+    -   (\*) when exporting from Zotero better to select BetterBibLaTeX
+-   :white_check_mark: All the other information is saved in `./data/*.csv`which get loaded via `data/cv_data_ENG_ITA.R`
- - tricky! see notes in the `.Rmd` files on how to deal with `csv -> latex` formatting nightmare
+    -   :warning: see notes in the `.Rmd` files on how to deal with `csv -> latex` formatting nightmare
+    -   :ballot_box_with_check: must revise and write instructions to be consistent
+-   :ballot_box_with_check: Add Competenze personali in ITA version
+-   :question: New version of `vitae` does not print footer anymore
+-   :question: English work wrong ... redo

 ## Acknowledgements